markets/awesome-ruby/README.md

 * [JRuby](https://github.com/jruby/jruby) - A Java implementation of the Ruby language.
 * [MRuby](https://github.com/mruby/mruby) - Lightweight Ruby.
 Can be linked and embedded in your application.
+* [Natalie](https://github.com/natalie-lang/natalie) - Natalie is a Ruby compiler that provides an ahead-of-time compiler using C++ and gcc/clang as the backend.
 * [Opal](https://github.com/opal/opal) - Ruby to Javascript compiler.
 * [Rubinius](https://github.com/rubinius/rubinius) - An implementation of the Ruby programming language.
 Rubinius includes a bytecode virtual machine, Ruby syntax parser, bytecode compiler, generational garbage collector, just-in-time (JIT) native machine code compiler, and Ruby Core and Standard libraries.
 * [TruffleRuby](https://github.com/oracle/truffleruby) - A high performance implementation of the Ruby programming language.
 Built on the GraalVM by Oracle Labs.